waseemh/selenium-mesos/README.md

 Configuration
 ========

 Framework is configured using a JSON-format file.
-It describes the requested Selenium instances and their resource requirements.
+It includes ZooKeeper URL(s) and the requested Selenium instances with their resource requirements.

 An example of a Grid setup which includes one hub and three nodes (two firefox + one chrome):